 Before installing this equipment, users should ensure that it is permissible to be connected to the facilities of the local telecommunications company.
 The equipment must also be installed using an acceptable method of connection.
-It has been tested and found to comply with the limits for a Class A computing device pursuant to Part 15 of the FCC Rules and with ICES.003, Class A Canadian EMI requirements.
+The customer should be aware that compliance with the above conditions may not prevent degradation of service in some situations.

-Repairs to certified equipment should be made by an authorized Canadian maintenance facility designated by the supplier.
+Repairs to certified equipment should be made by an authorized maintenance facility designated by the supplier.
 Any repairs or alterations made by the user to this equipment, or equipment malfunctions, may give the telecommunications company cause to request the user to disconnect the equipment.
 Users should ensure for their own protection that the electrical ground connections of the power utility, telephone lines and internal metallic water pipe system, if present, are connected together.
 This precaution may be particularly important in rural areas.